Charming Lahn river

 7. day Koblenz Departure

 Today after breakfast ends your beautiful cycling holiday in Koblenz.
-DB departure possible, for Marburg we recommend our return transfer service (departure 9:00am, duration about 2.5 hours).
+DB departure possible, for Marburg we recommend our return transfer service (departure 9:00 am).

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.

 Guided tours: You can simply get on your bike and enjoy a group holiday (8–20 participants).
 Your tour guide will take care of everything, and your luggage will be transported separately.

 This overview shows you the grade of difficulty for our tours:

 In the case of our original Velociped tours, we are the tour operator.
 We organise and accompany these tours personally.

 So that you have an even bigger selection to choose from, we also cover additional routes in collaboration with long-standing partners.
 With these Velociped partner tours, we are the tour broker.